Josh Jung Player Props: Rangers vs. Red Sox

 Josh Jung At The Plate

-- Among qualified batters in MLB, his batting average ranks 45th, his on-base percentage ranks 82nd, and he is 32nd in the league in slugging.
+- Among qualifying hitters, he ranks 50th in batting average, while his on-base percentage ranks 93rd and he is 34th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.